cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 - Define a set of attributes to be handled through combination.
 This set is defined by the attribute `combine`, itself being handled by combination.
 - Combined attribute are handled by updating/appending rather than replacing when walking through MRO in reverse order.
 - Entries with a value None are suppressed as update never suppress a given entry.
-  Similarly, values inserted in a set prefixed with a `'-'` remove the corresponding value from the `set`.
+  Similarly, values inserted in a set prefixed with a `'-'` remove the corresponding values from the `set`.

 Because this mechanism walks through the MRO, the diamond rule is enforced.

-`dict`'s and `list`'s are ordered so that the most specific information appear first, as if classes are searched in MRO.

 Combined attributes may only be `dict`, `set` and `list`: